 Louboutin has since re-filed its French trademark to include a highly specific shade of red—Pantone 18-1663TP.

 All the while, the nearly 30-year old Louboutin brand has continued its efforts to dominate international markets with its red sole, upping its the number of pairs of $700-plus red-soles heels, sneakers, and flats it sells in a year from 600,000 to more than 1 million pairs as of 2017 (the number may have grown further since then), and in the process.
 And from a legal perspective, it has foreshadowed, right along with fellow color rights holders like Tiffany & Co., the increased efforts by brands to build out such trademarks of their own, and to a large extent, it laid the groundwork for what an aggressive global quest for color rights looks like.

 But even beyond that, Louboutin’s global trademark fights – some of which are still ongoing – are about more than just a red sole; they tell a story about branding and brand building in the upper echelon of the fashion industry, where the products are expensive and the fights are high-stakes.
-And maybe most importantly of all, they speak to consumer perception, of goodwill, and of brand awareness, which is precisely what is at the very heart of trademark rights, after all.
+And maybe most importantly of all, they speak to a brand’s goodwill and of awareness among consumers, which is precisely what is at the very heart of trademark rights, after all.